-Wild About Devon is a new platform and network to help guide and inspire community action for wildlife.
+Wild About Devon is a platform and network to help guide and inspire community action for wildlife.
 We’re doing this by linking communities with conservation organisations and experts and signposting to projects and other opportunities in a more coordinated way.
 There are so many fantastic community groups in Devon playing their part to tackle the Climate and Ecological Emergency but we need more!

 In the long-term, we want to inspire communities to set up their own groups and projects with help from the Devon Local Nature Partnership’s many partners and start to make a real difference in their area.

 Important: This initiative is overseen by the Devon County Council ecology team who co-ordinate the Devon LNP.
 They do not have the capacity to provide direct advice to community groups and so please don’t expect this.
-However, the contacts list provides details of organisations, groups and consultants who can provide advice (either free or for a charge).
+However, the contacts list (below) provides details of organisations, groups and consultants who can provide advice (either free or for a charge).

 Wild About Devon is all about connecting people and so will only work with your input.
 Please let us know if you can help or how we can improve things.
 Contact us at email@example.com